DataVizU/RumorLens/README.md

-# RumorLens
-Interactive Analysis and Validation of Suspected Rumors on Social Media
+# RumorLens: Interactive Analysis and Validation of Suspected Rumors on Social Media